 2. Digital authentication can also be used in the travel industry.
 More than 50 percent of travellers are from the 18-24 age demographic.
 This group are comfortable with the digital world and most likely to expect omnichannel, frictionless shopping experiences.
 Biometrics payments can be utilised by hotels so that guests can enjoy the resort and purchase food and drinks without having to get their wallet out.

 3. Amazon One was launched in 2020 and allowed customers to pay at Amazon Go stores using their palms.
 More recently, the company launched their Amazon Go stores.
 With the use of a combination of cameras and sensors, all items within the store are tracked as they are put in shoppers’ baskets.
 Items that go into the basket are then automatically charged against the customer’s Amazon account.
-Read our review of this frictionless shopping experience.

 4. Just recently, Netherlands-based digital security company Gemalto partnered with U.K. bank Natwest.
 The partnership is testing a debit card with a built-in fingerprint scanner.

 5. Konami, a gaming company, has installed facial recognition technology on their slot machines and table games to make playing easier for patrons.
 The machines can register a user’s identity without them needing to do anything other than be present.
 This technology system potentially renders player cards irrelevant, since biometrics solutions recognise a player based on the photo or facial scans that they provide.